adafruit/Adafruit-MCP23017-Arduino-Library/README.md

 These chips use I2C to communicate, 2 pins required to interface

+Reset pin should always be kept high, pulling it low would require a new initialization afterwards

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!